xrisaD/CI-CDPipeline/README.md

 https://version-app-jenkins.herokuapp.com/

 ### Run the demo
+1. Clone or fork the repo
+2. Create a Heroku app
-After creating a heroku app, follow the **Setup Jenkins** to install the necessary plugins and and integrate Jenkins with Github.
+3. Follow the **Setup Jenkins** to install the necessary plugins and and integrate Jenkins with Github.

 ### Setup Jenkins